Undergraduate minors: geographic information science; geography

 The importance of geographical and sustainability sciences is rooted in the complexity of social and environmental problems.
 We live on a dynamic planet, one that is constantly changing in response to human and natural processes that are highly interconnected.
 Geographers study the interactions of people and their environment to better understand these intricately related processes.
 At the University of Iowa, the department teaches and conducts research on human and natural systems and how interactions between these systems shape the world we live in.
 Cutting edge technologies, such as geographic information systems (GIS), satellite imagery, and Global Positioning System (GPS), are used to help inform decision making at geographic scales and to analyze and visualize geographic processes.

 The Department of Geographical and Sustainability Sciences offers undergraduate programs leading to a Bachelor of Arts or Bachelor of Science degree.
-Undergraduate students select from three tracks: environmental studies, geographic information science (GISci), and health and society.
-Each track requires introductory and upper-level geography and sustainability courses, as well as course work from other departments.
-The department also offers a minor in geography and a minor and certificate in geographic information science.
-It administers the interdisciplinary environmental policy and planning major and collaborates with other departments to offer the undergraduate Certificates in Social Science Analytics, Sustainability, and Wind Energy (see below).
+Undergraduate students with a major in geography select from three tracks: environmental studies, geographic information science (GISci), and health and society.
+Each track requires introductory and upper-level geography and sustainability courses, as well as coursework from other departments.
+The department also offers the B.S. with a major in sustainability science.
+In addition, the department offers a minor in geography and a minor and certificate in geographic information science.
+It administers the interdisciplinary environmental policy and planning major and collaborates with other departments to offer the undergraduate Certificates in Social Science Analytics and Sustainability (see below).
 The department also participates in the University's internship program for students; see Career Center Programs (University College) in the Catalog.

 Geographical and sustainability science students acquire valuable skills in computer-based geographic information systems (GIS) software used to investigate and solve many environmental and social problems.
 Opportunities for graduates with GIS training are growing rapidly in both private and governmental organizations.
 To gain related knowledge, get hands-on experience, and conduct independent research, students have access to the department's state-of-the-art Geographical Information Systems Instructional Lab (GISIL).
 For more information, see Facilities in this section of the Catalog.